A New Leaf (film): Plot

-On their return, Henry takes charge of his wife's disorganized life.
+On their return, Henry takes charge of Henrietta's disorganized life.
 He immediately fires her 17 household servants, who were colluding with Andy to bilk her through bloated salaries and outrageous expenses.
-So Henry sorts out Henrietta's accounts, all while plotting to kill her.
-He plans to kill her by poisoning her with pesticides from the garden shed, but is frustrated to discover her organic garden uses no dangerous chemicals.
+He plans to kill her by poisoning her with pesticides from the garden shed but is frustrated to discover her organic garden uses no dangerous chemicals.

-When Henrietta discovers that he has a Bachelor of Arts degree in history, she suggests that Henry teach at her university, fantasizing about grading papers together in the evenings.
-He gruffly refuses.
-Henry hints to Harold that it is nearly time to dispose of his helpless wife.
-Harold expresses his view that taking care of Henrietta has made Henry grow and has given him a competence that he had never had before.

-Henrietta's fern is confirmed as a new species; she names it Alsophila grahami for Henry.
-He is uncharacteristically touched by the tribute.
+When Henrietta discovers that he has a Bachelor of Arts degree in history, she suggests that Henry teach at her university, but he refuses.
+Henrietta's fern is confirmed as a new species; she names it Alsophila grahamii for Henry, and he is touched by the tribute.
 She invites him to join her on her annual field trip, a canoe expedition in the Adirondacks.
 Henry sees this as the perfect opportunity to rid himself of her.
 Their canoe is capsized by dangerous whitewater.
 Henry makes it to shore, but Henrietta clings to a fallen log, confessing that she cannot swim.
 He intends to leave her to her fate, but he finds a specimen of the fern that Henrietta named after him.
 Realizing that he has fallen in love in spite of himself, he rescues her and resigns himself to a life together, promising to always be there to take care of her.
 He even agrees to consider teaching history.